harshita-d12/Aditya-Verma-Java-Code-Topicwise/Stack/README.md

 ## 👩‍💻 About the Author

 Hi!
 I'm **Harshita Dutta** 👋
-I enjoy breaking down complex problems into simple Java code and sharing it to help other learners and interviewees.
+I enjoy breaking down complex problems into simple Java code and sharing it to help other learners.

 📍 Jaipur, India
 🔗 [LinkedIn](https://www.linkedin.com/in/harshitadutta/) • [GitHub](https://github.com/harshita-d12)